-The Bachelor of Science in Nursing (BSN) builds on a foundation of
+The Bachelor of Science in Nursing (BSN) Program builds on a foundation of

 knowledge in science, humanities and related professional disciplines.
 As a student you will provide competent

-nursing care in skills lab, simulation, and a variety of acute care hospital
+nursing care in the university lab, simulation, and a variety of acute care hospital

 units, community and public facilities.